Darshan0902/Data-Visualization-2-introduction-to-data-visualization-with-matplotlib-chapter-2-/summarized code.md

 Defining functions allows us to reuse the same code without having to repeat all of it.
 Programmers sometimes say "Don't repeat yourself".
 In the previous exercise, you defined a function called plot_timeseries:

+plot_timeseries(axes, x, y, color, xlabel, ylabel) that takes an Axes object (as the argument axes), time-series data (as x and y arguments) the name of a color (as a string, provided as the color argument) and x-axis and y-axis labels (as xlabel and ylabel arguments).
+In this exercise, the function plot_timeseries is already defined and provided to you.